 One interesting thing about flowerhorn cichlids is that they are very lenient while choosing their couple match and hence they pair up with different cichlid fish types as well.

 Flowerhorn cichlid is a large, basic American cichlid.
-It has a large bulky body, a vibrant coloured hump on the forehead and fan-shaped unpaired fins.
-Both the males and the female flowerhorn cichlids have a hump on their head.
+It has a large bulky body, a vibrant colored hump on the forehead, and fan-shaped unpaired fins.
+Both the males and the female flowerhorn cichlids have a hump on their heads.

-The colour of a flowerhorn cichlid ends to change during its life and it gets more beautiful when the fish becomes mature.
+The color of a flowerhorn cichlid ends to change during its life and it gets more beautiful when the fish becomes mature.

-The most common colour of a flowerhorn fish is red and almost all of them have black spots, regardless of their colour.
+The most common color of a flowerhorn fish is red and almost all of them have black spots, regardless of their color.
 The lifespan of a flowerhorn cichlid is about eight to ten years.
 However, some can live even longer if their care is taken properly.

 Since the fish is capable of easily adapting to water parameters, taking care of flowerhorn cichlids is not a difficult task.
 Also, you can easily manage its feed as well, since it consumes any kind of protein-containing feed, both live and artificial ones.